Pixel Repair

 3. 3Check current model-specific return/warranty thresholds.

-4. 4Decide between keep, exchange, or repair based on impact and policy fit.
+4. 4Decide between another bounded repair pass, keep, exchange, or policy fallback.

 Need escalation evidence?
 Re-run the Pixel Test and include reproducible pattern screenshots in any claim request.